voxsim/knowledge/software-engineer/testability.md

 - Unit tests: test individual classes / methods in isolation

 They are ordered from the bigger execution time to fewer, they are also ordered by scope frome huge to small.

+### Unit tests
+In unit tests level we replaced all dependencies with simulators.
+It's really important manage properrly your dependencies and in someway test everything in isolation.

 ### Integration tests